snacktavish/OpenTree_SSB2020/TreeComparison.md

 Scientific names only!

-Resolve those names to Open Tree identifiers, and modify get_tree.py to get a tree for our taxa of interest.
+Resolve those names to Open Tree identifiers, and modify get_tree.py to get a tree for your taxa of interest.

+## Compare your tree to the synth tree
 Do you have a published tree that would do a better job on those relationships, but it isn't included in the synthetic tree?

 Upload it to the production site https://tree.opentreeoflife.org

-## Update your own tree!
+## Update your own local tree file!

 If you have:
-  * an alignement (single gene)
+  * an alignment (single gene)
   * a tree

 You can automatically update your own tree using physcraper!

+OR
+use the alignment "" and the tree ""

+In either case,
-Generate a name-mapping file using the Bulk TNRS, then follow the instructions in `own_data_scrape.py`
+Generate a name-mapping file using the Bulk TNRS.

+Use the Open

+then
+follow the instructions in `own_data_scrape.py`